 '''

 do

 {

 read the status flag

 } while status is not ready;

 print the character;

+'''
-Note that the do while loop would typically be executed literally

-thousands of times for each character printed.
-The CPU would do

-nothing else during this time.
+Note that the do while loop would typically be executed literally thousands of times for each character printed.
+The CPU would do nothing else during this time.

 b.
-Another variant of this is an approach that might be used in a

-system that is servicing multiple devices like our printer.
+Another variant of this is an approach that might be used in a system that is servicing multiple devices like our printer.

+'''

 for (int i = 1; i < NumberOfDevices; i ++)

 {

 test status of device i;

 if it is ready, then service it;

 }

-c.
-With somewhat more difficulty, polling of device(s) might be

 '''

-intermixed with other kinds of computation.
-This is made difficult by the need to have the other computational routines "remember"

-to call the polling routines from time to time.

-control of IO is rarely satisfactory.

-approach is called interrupt-driven IO. a.
+- c.
+With somewhat more difficulty, polling of device(s) might be intermixed with other kinds of computation.
+This is made difficult by the need to have the other computational routines "remember" to call the polling routines from time to time. - d.
+Except for embedded systems or CPU's totally dedicated to IO (e.g. as part of a "smart" interface to some device), total software control of IO is rarely satisfactory. - 2.
+A second approach to IO control uses a mixture of hardware and software techniques, by utilizing the interrupt capabilities of the CPU.
+This approach is called interrupt-driven IO. - a.
 Most CPU's have one or more interrupt control lines, which may be asserted by an external device.
 (For now, we assume just one.)
 We begin by connecting the device's ready flag to the CPU's interrupt input, so that an interrupt is requested whenever the device needs CPU attention: